 “In the Pacific, from the Pacific, for the Pacific’ is how I would like to sum up what we aim to achieve." - Craig Fisher, The Fred Hollows Foundation NZ Board Chair

-Together, we can help to end avoidable blindness in Vanuatu.
+Together, we can help to end avoidable blindness in the Pacific.
 Thousands of people will gain access to high quality eye care with improved facilities in the country with your support.
+Thank you.